Hearing and Healing: Chaplain’s Ear Part of CARTI’s treatment

 “I chalk that not up to me, but to God opening ways for me to be able to be very approachable and very easy to talk to,” Charles said.
 “You don’t even realize the influence that God has given you … and so, dedicating babies, doing weddings, funerals, or teaching classes, it was truly a blessing and something I will always cherish in my life.”

-Charles remained on staff until he went to CARTI as its first pastoral director in October, more than 40 years after the entity once known as Central Arkansas Radiation Therapy Institute was established.
+Charles remained on staff until he went to CARTI as its first pastoral director in October, more than 40 years after its inception.
 He is the sole staff member providing pastoral care at CARTI, a facility that provides treatment to more than 22,000 patients each year at more than 10 locations statewide, according to the center’s website.